 Other calculations help with the estimated VO2 max.
 You can read up on them if you like on this page from Wikipedia.

-Although the algorithms used by Fitness trackers use similar computations, they do look at many other factors to improve the accuracy of VO2 max calculation.
+Although the algorithms used by Fitness trackers use similar computations, they look at many other factors to improve the accuracy of VO2 max calculation.

 For instance, FirstBeat Analytics, used by Garmin, calculates VO2 max based on the type of activity (running, walking speed), time spent on waiting for traffic lights to turn et al.)